Folsom-Howard Streetscape Project

 In Winter 2016, the SFMTA held two open houses and conducted an online survey to take feedback on their values and priorities.
 In April 2017, two open houses were held to show possible alternatives to the public and request feedback.
 More than 250 people attended both rounds of open houses.
 If you were unable to attend one of the April open house we are still looking for feedback.
 Please read the boards from the open house and then fill out a survey in English, Tagalog, Chinese or Spanish.

-Furthermore, if you own or manage a business on Folsom or Howard streets, please take a brief survey on business loading that will help staff understand the needs of your business.
+Furthermore, if you own or manage a business on Folsom or Howard streets, please take a brief survey about business loading that will help staff understand the needs of your business.

 As the project moves forward we will ask for your feedback on projects elements like: